demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Evaisa-FixPluginTypesSerialization/README.md

 - Copy the `BepInEx/patchers/FixPluginTypesSerialization` folder into your `BepInEx/patchers` folder.

-- Copy the `BepInEx/config/FixPluginTypesSerialization.cfg` folder into your `BepInEx/config` folder.
+- Copy the `BepInEx/config/FixPluginTypesSerialization.cfg` file into your `BepInEx/config` folder.

 ### Special Thanks